Contact

 Quickly too small for growing shops

-Choosing the right e-commerce platform is crucial.
-Both systems enable the creation of professional shops, but they differ: the cloud system is a standalone, complete solution, while the add-on is an extension for existing websites or social media.
+Choosing the right e-commerce platform is critical.
+Both systems enable professional online shops but differ fundamentally: the cloud-based system is a standalone all-in-one solution, while the add-on extends existing websites or social media channels.

 Comparison in detail: